 This set of scales defines new shape scales for edge geoms equivalent to the

 ones already defined by ggplot2.
-See ggplot2::scale_shape()
+See ggplot2::scale_shape() for

 more information.
 The different geoms will know whether to use edge scales or

-the standard scales so it is not necessary to write edge_shape
+the standard scales so it is not necessary to write edge_shape in

-the call to the geom - just use shape
+the call to the geom - just use shape.

 scale_edge_shape(..., solid = TRUE)